Openhab-Nodes/website/content/en/developer/metrics.md

 tags = []
 +++

-Collecting runtime metrics is an important factor to evaluate stabilty and detect unusual service behaviour. openHAB X uses the [Influx Database](https://www.influxdata.com/).
+Collecting runtime metrics is an important factor to evaluate stabilty and detect unusual service behaviour.
+OHX uses the [Influx Database](https://www.influxdata.com/).
 InfluxDB is a time-series database that can handle millions of data points per second and is able to compact data to minimize storage space.

-This chapter introduces into openHAB X predefined metrics and how to use the API.
+This chapter introduces into OHX predefined metrics and how to use the API.
 OHX also stores Thing time-series data (eg the Thing state over time) for opt-in Things in the same database.

 ## About InfluxDB